alexwlchan/alexwlchan.net/src/_drafts/new-banner.md

   - css
   - blogging about blogging
 ---
-I made a small tweak to the site this week -- I've added "new" banners to articles I've written recently, and any post marked as "new" will be pinned to the homepage.
+I've made another small tweak to the site -- I've added "new" banners to articles I've written recently, and any post marked as "new" will be pinned to the homepage.
 Previously, the homepage was just a random selection of six articles I'd written at any time.

 {%